How to Embed an Excel File in PowerPoint (5 Easy Ways)

 checking the box of Link in the Insert Object dialog box

-Note: If you delete the file or change the location of the file, then the presentation file cannot be able to recognize the source file, or in other words, troubleshooting will occur.
+Note: If you delete the file or change the location of the file, PowerPoint will start throwing errors when trying to display data.

 Read More: How to Link Powerpoint to Excel for Dynamic Data Updates